 The winters in the Chicago area are cold with temperatures below freezing for most of the season.
 When the outside temperature drops this low, it is possible for water within outdoor pipes and in pipes in uninsulated areas of the home to freeze.
 Ice within pipes expands and the pressure from the expanding ice will eventually cause the pipe to burst.
 Burst pipes can spill hundreds of gallons of water into your home and cause major damage.

 If a pipe bursts in your home, shut off the water main and call our professionals right away.
-Fly Plumbing & HVAC provides frozen pipe repair services in Wheeling, IL and the surrounding Chicago suburbs.
+Fly Plumbing & HVAC provides frozen pipe repair services in Wheeling, IL and the surrounding Chicago suburbs 24 hours a day at 847-999-7430.
 Our technicians will repair the damage to your plumbing system caused by frozen and burst pipes.

 Every time the outside temperature drops below freezing, there is a risk of frozen pipes in your home.
 Outdoor pipes that are directly exposed to the cold, including hose bibs, water supply lines, water sprinkler lines, and swimming pool supply lines, are the most likely to freeze.
 Indoor pipes in unheated or uninsulated areas including basements, attics, crawlspaces, garages, kitchen and bathroom cabinets, and uninsulated exterior walls are also at high risk of freezing.